 As you contemplate how to start a roofing company, consider the scale and risk profile of your venture, alongside your growth aspirations.
 Each business structure offers a unique blend of benefits and drawbacks, so it’s crucial to choose the one that aligns best with your business goals.

 Decide on your company’s business name.
-Your business name carries significant weight.
+Your how to name a business carries significant weight.
 It’s not just an identifier — it’s the first impression you make on potential customers and clients.
 A name that’s catchy, relevant, and memorable can be a substantial asset in your marketing arsenal.

 However, a great name isn’t enough — it needs to be unique.
 Before committing, undertake a thorough check to ensure your chosen name isn’t already in use in your state (check out the business name checker definition).
 This includes looking into matching domain name availability, which can be critical for your online presence and building your brand’s website.
 Ideally, you should choose a name that matches an available domain name for continuity.